hphelion/documentation/node.39.md

 ## OpenStack swift-python-client and the swift Command Line
 If you are using a version of the swift-python-client which does not support V2-style authentication, it can still be made to work with the Identity Service through the backward compatible API described earlier.

 Alternatively, the swift program itself supports the V2-style API.
-Using the –V and –U switches, you can make version 1.x.x or later work with the Identity Service as follows:
+Using the -V and -U switches, you can make version 1.x.x or later work with the Identity Service as follows:

-        $ swift –V 2 \
+        $ swift -V 2 \
                 -A https://region-a.geo-1.identity.hpcloudsvc.com:35357/v2.0/tokens \
                 -U sally.smith@hp.com:sally.smith@hp.com \
                 -K EH...kJ list